Kenan-Alnaser/Kenan-Alnaser/README.md

 ### Code is the most honest, straight forward friend one could have.
-Currently learning Web Development (JavaScript, CSS, HTML, React).
+Knowledge in Web Development (JavaScript, CSS, HTML, React).
 Already studied some Android App development (Android Studio) Some experience with C++ and Pyhton.